It's Showtime (Philippine TV program): Step... in the Name of Love

 Step... in the Name of Love was a dating game segment aired from April 7 to July 19, 2025, replacing Ansabe.
 It was replaced with MASAsagot Mo Ba?.

 The segment was supposed to air on March 3, 2025, set to replace Showtime Sexy Babe 2025.
 Auditions for this segment began on February 26, and opened to aspiring contestants aged 18 and above who are single.
 Applicants must bring a companion and share their story about why they remain single to this day.
 This segment is the successor to the reality dating game show Expecially for You.
-This segment was initially shelved for unknown reasons and was replaced by the revival of Sine Mo 'To.
+This segment was initially shelved as the window part of the set-up hasn't arrived yet and was replaced by the revival of Sine Mo 'To.

 In Step... in the Name of Love, a contestant seeks to find a new date with the assistance of a companion.
 Each pair consists of a "matchmaker," who is the contestant aiming to find a new match, and their "Hype Bestie," a companion or best friend who guides them throughout the process.
 Three potential matches, usually of the opposite gender, are then introduced.
 After each round, the potential matches may either "step up" within four steps (the higher the step, the greater the interest) or "step down," indicating disinterest or a mismatch in criteria.
 If a potential match steps down to the "X" line, they are deemed a "mismatch" and are automatically disqualified from being matched with the contestant.
 If one of the matches steps on the highest line in the final step, he or she is automatically considered the matchmaker's match; however, if two or all three matches are on the same level of line after all rounds, the matchmaker must name his or her match.